benjaminhuanghuang/angular-study/Rxjs/_Courses/RxJS in Angular Terms, Tips, and Patterns-DeborahKurata/Patterns.md

 }
 ```

 Component using declarative Service

 ```ts
   products$ = this.productService.getProducts$;
 ```

-bind observable to template, the async will automatically subscribe and unsubscribe
+bind observable to template using `async` pipe, the async will `automatically subscribe and unsubscribe`

 ```html
 <div *ngIf="products$ | async as products">
   <button type='button' *ngFor='let product of products'>